paolosalvatori/private-aks-cluster-terraform-devops/README.md

 # Create a private Azure Kubernetes Service cluster using Terraform and Azure DevOps #

-This sample shows how to create a [private AKS clusters](https://docs.microsoft.com/en-us/azure/aks/private-clusters) with using:
+This sample shows how to create a [private AKS clusters](https://docs.microsoft.com/en-us/azure/aks/private-clusters) using:

 - [Terraform](https://www.terraform.io/intro/index.html) as an infrastructure as code (IaC) tool to build, change, and version the infrastructure on Azure in a safe, repeatable, and efficient way.
 - [Azure DevOps Pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started/what-is-azure-pipelines?view=azure-devops) to automate the deployment and undeployment of the entire infrastructure on multiple environments on the Azure platform.